 By Michele Crocitto, Marketing Coordinator at PipelineDeals

-With Mother’s Day on Sunday, we're honoring women entrepreneurs that we admire who split their time between growing their business and being a mother.
+With Mother’s Day on Sunday, we’re honoring women entrepreneurs that we admire who split their time between growing their business and being a mother.
 We asked each Mompreneur about their challenges and learned their tips for success.
-Today's post features the Founder of StoryForce PR Heidi Happonen.
+Today’s Mompreneur is Lisbet Mielke, Owner of Ravishing Radish.

 Can you provide a brief bio of the business you started?

 Ravishing Radish Catering has been in business for 22 years.
 We are based in Seattle and our main focus is large scale, full-service events.
 We provide local & sustainable food from scratch and have assembled an amazing team of event planners, chefs and event service staff to make each event truly special.